-A pasita shot is a traditional aperitif shot that's served in the oldest cantina ( bar ) in Puebla, daiting back to 1916.
-Its a mixed raisin liqueur with aged salty cheese at the bottom ... delicious!!
+A pasita shot is a traditional aperitif shot served in the oldest cantina ( bar ) in Puebla, dating back to 1916.
+It's a mixed raisin liqueur with aged salty cheese at the bottom ... delicious!!

-this happening and were curious as we couldn't believe it was actual fabuloso and we asked what it was.
-The bartender very casually said it was fabuloso and that it tasted just like the liquor they were out of.
+this happening and were curious as we couldn't believe it was actually fabuloso and we asked what it was.
+The bartender very casually said, "it's fabuloso; it tastes just like the liquor we are out of."
 A lot of emotions and thoughts went through my head in those first 10 seconds after his reply.
-Eventually, I opted to pass on the shot, but Fernando as a real trooper had a go at it, of course being a bartender he googled if it was safe to drink and it turned out that in small quantities, it causes no harm.
+Eventually, I opted to pass on the shot, but like a real trooper, Fernando had a go at it.
+Of course being a bartender he googled if it was safe to drink, and it turned out, it causes no harm in small quantities.
 He said the shot was ok, and that he probably won't drink anything with fabuloso in it ever again...

 After cleansing your palate, cleanse your soul and visit the Puebla Cathedral, followed by the main zocalo just across the street.
-During the weekend they have open air- live performances that you can enjoy for free.
-Stroll around and people watch, the zocalo is a great common area space were locals hang out.
-Past the zocalo, cool off with some menjul-- mexican mojitos at an open air patio sitting restaurant, there are so many near by with live local music.
+During the weekend, they have open-air-live performances that you can enjoy for free.
+Stroll around, and people watch.
+The zocalo is an ample common area space where locals hang out.
+Past the zocalo, cool off with some menjul-- Mexican mojitos at an open-air patio sitting restaurant; there are so many nearby with live local music.
 Some of these restaurants even offer happy hour!

 Favorite late night taco spots: El Patio de las Ranas & Tacos Beyrut.